aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 MUST be either "key" or "alias".

 Go back and take a look at our specification.
-Does this seem to capture most of what it says makes a valid AWS KMS ARN?
+Does this seem to capture most of what the specification says makes a valid AWS KMS ARN?

 ## Step 7

-Many languages have types similar to Dafny's `datatype` albeit not always immutable.
+Many languages have types similar to Dafny's `datatype`, albeit not always immutable.
-These kinds of types have a quality of correctness.
+These types have a quality of correctness.
-After all you can't put a number into a string...
+After all, you can't put a number into a string.
-If these kinds of types represent the basic shape of your data, then Dafny's Subset type is a painting full of light, shadow, and color.
+If these types represent the basic shape of your data, then Dafny's subset type is a painting full of light, shadow, and color.

-A Subset type lets us combine the correctness we in in `predicate`s with a base `datatype`.
+A subset type lets us combine the correctness we defined in our `predicate`s with a base `datatype`.
 We can then reason about this new type statically.

 As we will see,